Rat hair and opium - these are just two of the disturbing things you might find in your food

 other

-4. #Tue Mar 12 09:50:07 GMT 2019''[IPTC]Source=''[IPTC]Application\ Record\ Version=2''[IPTC]Copyright\ Notice=other''[IPTC]Caption/Abstract=Aa natural flavouring called castoreum is a thick, odorous secretion obtained from the anal glands of beavers.
-It is used to give a vanilla flavour to some dairy products and desserts''[IPTC]Headline=
+Aa natural flavouring called castoreum is a thick, odorous secretion obtained from the anal glands of beavers.
+It is used to give a vanilla flavour to some dairy products and desserts

 other